WIDE Children’s Home was founded in 2003 by Kumari Xavier.

 In 2014 the Indian government brought in new measures for children’s homes stating that state all children over the age of 10 much live in separate quarters according to their gender.
 This has caused a huge problem for Kumari and has been working tirelessly to accommodate these new rules.

-They have acquired new land across from their current home but the lease is running out.
+They have rented land across from their current home but the lease is running out.
 Plans have been drawn up to build in their new land and all we need now is financial support to avoid being shut down and the children being sent to other families, the slums and onto the streets.

 Click Here to see how you can make a difference!